FredHutch/aws-batch-helpers/README.md

 ### Scripts

   * project-helper.py: Used to submit and monitor the status of projects on AWS Batch
+  * run-and-watch.py: Run a command in Batch and watch for the output